elafemad/alx-system_engineering-devops/0x00-shell_basics/README.md

 1. 0current working directory is printing the current path
 2. 1-listit is listing thecontent of the files
 3. bring me home is showing how I can change my directory to home
+4. 3listfiles is showing the current directory ontent in long format